jamal90/portal_page_templates_samples/README.md

 # portal_page_templates_samples

-NOTE: sample page templates for reference only
+NOTE: sample page templates for demonstarting use of flex layouts for sections in your view.